RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Preliminaries: Positional Encodings

 where we denote $2 \times 2$ rotational matrices with $e^{i\omega x}$ for notational simplicity. $\{\omega_f\}_{f=1}^{D/2}$ is a set of predefined rotational frequencies.
 RoPE encoding is used to transform query and key features, yielding $\rho(x_i)\mathbf{q}_i, \rho(x_j)\mathbf{k}_j$.
 The resulting attention score between any two tokens only depends on the relative position $x_j-x_i$, making the attention invariant to translations of positions.
 By rotating different channels of features at various frequencies, the model can learn to reason about the positional information at different scales (see Fig.~\ref{fig:teasor}~(d)).
 For a general position $\mathbf{x}\in \mathbb{R}^{C}$ that is $C$-dimensional, it is straightforward to extend RoPE:

-This is commonly used for the pixel indices $(u,v)$ in vision transformers~\cite{2drope, sam2,dino,dinov3} and the three-dimensional positions $(u,v,t)$ in video transformers~\cite{cogvideox, hunyuanvideo}.
-For multivew transformers, while it is possible to directly apply RoPE to positions in 3D (such as raymaps), the relative positions will depend on the rotation of the global coordinate frame, leading to suboptimal performance (See Sec.~\ref{sec:exp-nvs}).
+This is commonly used for the pixel indices $(u,v)$ in vision transformers~\cite{2drope,sam2,dino,dinov3} and the three-dimensional positions $(u,v,t)$ in video transformers~\cite{cogvideox,hunyuanvideo}.
+For multi-view transformers, while it is possible to directly apply RoPE to positions in 3D (such as ray maps), the relative positions will depend on the rotation of the global coordinate frame, leading to suboptimal performance (see Sec.~\ref{sec:exp-nvs}).